gpzhu/enmRoute/README.md

 3km2) and discarding low carrying capacity index (CCI) ranked patches (here, 23 CCI rear patches).

-User inputs data: Occurrence data (occ): an occurrence data with two columns of longitude and latitude for converting suitability into binary predictions, and for generate the candidate survey patahces; Suitability prediction (pred1): a raster surface representing suitability prediction, that could be attained using ecological niche model; Binary prediction (pred2): a raster surface representing binary prediction (presence/absence), that could be attained by thresholding suitability prediction;
+User inputs data:

+Occurrence data (occ): an occurrence data with two columns of longitude and latitude for converting suitability into binary predictions, and for generating the candidate survey patahces.

+Suitability prediction (pred1): a raster surface representing suitability prediction, that could be attained using ecological niche model.

+Binary prediction (pred2): a raster surface representing binary prediction (presence/absence), that could be attained by thresholding suitability prediction.

-Patch size limit (p): minimum patch size (km2) that should be considered in the survey; Carrying Capacity Index (CCI) limit (r): used to set the boundary for discarding low CCI ranked patches; Buffering distance (b): the buffering distance (meter) of observed introduced records.
+Patch size limit (p): minimum patch size (km2) that should be considered in the survey.

+Carrying Capacity Index (CCI) limit (r): used to set the boundary for discarding low CCI ranked patches.

+Buffering distance (b): the buffering distance (meter) of observed introduced records.

 ``` r